w3f/polkadot-wiki/docs/general/ledger.md

 ### Receiving a Transfer

-In order to receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.
-To do so follow the instructions on [this support page](https://support.polkadot.network/support/solutions/articles/65000181866-how-to-receive-dot-to-my-account-on-polkadot-js-ui).
+To receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.
+To do so, follow the instructions on [this support page](https://support.polkadot.network/support/solutions/articles/65000181866-how-to-receive-dot-to-my-account-on-polkadot-js-ui).

 :::warning

-Before giving anyone your address, make sure it matches what's really on the Ledger by [confirming the address on your device](#confirming-the-address-on-your-device).
+Before giving anyone your address, make sure it matches what's on the Ledger by [confirming the address on your device](#confirming-the-address-on-your-device).
 Some malware will intercept clicks and clipboard requests and can change your copied value in-flight, so being extra vigilant around copy-paste operations makes sense.